Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: The summclust Package

 This code results in the default output from \texttt{summclust}, which is mostly contained in two tables.
-The first one includes the coefficient on the variable specified (in this case \texttt{msp}), the CV$_{\tn1}$ and CV$_{\tn3}$ standard errors for this coefficient, and the associated $t$-statistics, $P$~values, and confidence intervals.
+The first one includes the coefficient on the second variable in the varlist (in this case \texttt{msp}), the CV$_{\tn1}$ and CV$_{\tn3}$ standard errors for this coefficient, and the associated $t$-statistics, $P$~values, and confidence intervals.
+In this case, \texttt{summclust} also displays a warning about singular subsamples and thus produces two ``Regression Output'' tables.
+The standard errors in the table which drops singular subsamples match those produced natively in Stata.